gifts4india/gifts4india-stack/src/pages/about.md

 ---
-title: About Me
+title: About
-subtitle: This is a short page about me and my work
+subtitle: This is a gift ideas blog for Indian expats living abroad.
 img_path: images/about.jpg
 menus:
   main: